TheRenegadeCoder/sample-programs-website/docs/projects/quick-sort/dart/index.md

     exitWithError();
   }
 }

 ```

 {% endraw %}

-[Quick Sort](https://sampleprograms.io/projects/quick-sort) in [Dart](https://sampleprograms.io/languages/dart) was written by:
+Quick Sort in [Dart](https://sampleprograms.io/languages/dart) was written by:

 - Oxymora

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Nov 04 2019 12:06:42.
-The solution was first committed on Oct 28 2019 14:45:55.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution